theislab/scib-pipeline/envs/README.md

 # Conda environments

-To reproduce the results from this study, two different conda environments are needed, one for the python integration methods the other for the R integration methods.
+This README describes the manual installation steps for the different environments and gives a more detailed overview of the different environment files.
+This is useful for troubleshooting when the installation script does not work.

 All environments need to be generated according to the following steps: